TypicalDevStuff/LombokFeatures/README.md

 # Lombok features example

-Some classes that shows a few features that Lombok provides:
+Some classes showing a few features that Lombok provides:

 - Getter
 - Setter